armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 28th
+    Test scripts for homework 3 have been posted.
+The Docker setup is to follow shortly.

   - September 27th
     Assignment 1 has been posted.
 The boilerplate and testing will come ASAP; I am catching up on more pressing content first, such as the